NAIST-SE/PNG-BRIDGES/index.md

 3:00 - 3:30 | Break
 ------------ | -------------
 3:30 - 4:30 | Talks
-International Talk 3 | Marc Cheong
+International Talk 3 | Prof. Marc Cheong
-International Talk 4 | Hideaki Hata
+International Talk 4 | Prof. Hideaki Hata
 ------------ | -------------
 .. |  Feedback on the breakouts
 .. |  Panel Discussions (What are the gaps and bridges that need to be built?)